 The attractions of the island of Madeira, as already mentioned, are quite obvious.
 It’s a fantastic place to live with quality of life to spare.

 But beyond that, some things make Madeira an even more attractive destination for foreigners to relocate.
-Like for example:

-- Visa and residency programs that make moving from abroad easier
+- Residency programs that make relocation easier

 - Tax Benefits for Non-Habitual Residents